metaphacts/metaphactory-docker-compose/README.md

 ##### Compatibility with GraphDB versions

 metaphactory is generally compatible with GraphDB 10 and GraphDB 11.
 We recommend using latest patch releases of the specific major versions, i.e., `GraphDB 10.8.8` or `GraphDB 11.0.1`.
-Specific versions can be adjust in the `.env` file.
+Specific versions can be adjusted in the `.env` file.

 #### metaphactory with Stardog